Lav15/lavjain.github.io/portfolio/supplychain.md

 ---
 layout: page
-title: Supply Chain and Planning Portfolio
+title: Supply Chain and Planning
 ---
 _*All projects listed were delivered within corporate enterprise environments; technical source code is proprietary and cannot be shared._